EfratLe/NLP-seminar-mini-project/README.md

 --create_dataset -  will create the dataset and will save it in the same directory under the name "generated-dataset-demo.csv"

--p - give a path to the csv to use (the first column needs to be the sentences and the second column the classification value)
-- if not used will create data set using test.csv
+-p - give a path to the csv to use (the first column needs to be the sentences and the second column the classification value). if not used will create data set using test.csv

 --test_dataset - will test the performance of the similarity methods on the dataset